Fellowship Ministries

 Wedding Guild

 Marriage is a joyous celebration and is considered a Holy Sacrament in the Episcopal faith.
-The St. James Wedding Guild members help ensure weddings go as planned by providing assistance to the clergy, the wedding parties, and the families involved with weddings at St. James.
+The St. James Wedding Guild members help ensure weddings go as planned by providing assistance to the clergy, the wedding parties, and the families involved.
 Contact: Sue Larisey

 Gumbo